geoffyuen/designdev/dev/timber.md

 <form id="form" class="comment-form" method="post" action="{{ fn('get_option','siteurl') }}/wp-comments-post.php">
 ```

-The reason for this change is that WPML adds the two letter language to the site.url (or maybe Timber does...).
+The reason for this change is that WPML adds the two letter language to the site.url / site.link (or maybe Timber does...).
 Eg. If you're in the French site, the url will be `thesitedomain.com/fr`.
 This will trip up the form submission unless you change it.

 Addtionally, the form needs the 2 letter language code added inside the custom comment form to return to the correct page after submitting: